Join us!

 Recruitment timetable:

-31st January 2023: Application deadline for all positions
+31st January 2025: Application deadline for all positions

 February: Shortlisting and interviews

-March: Placements and posts confirmed
+March: Positions and placement dates confirmed

 Note that there is one application form, which can be used to apply for any of the roles.
-You can find full details on how to apply, including the link to the application form, further down this page.
+You can find full details on how to apply, including the link to the online application form, further down this page.
 Only applications received in the correct way will be considered.

 Why join us?

-“Volunteering at Bolara 60 was a hugely rewarding experience: I learnt an enormous number of new skills, very fast, in a friendly and supportive atmosphere.
+“Bolara 60 was a hugely rewarding experience: I learnt an enormous number of new skills, very fast, in a friendly and supportive atmosphere.
 It is challenging, sometimes non-stop, and hard work so not for the faint-hearted, and with huge bonuses of a beautiful setting and gorgeous food and company.
-And you couldn’t ask for better hosts: Anna and Matt are interesting, and interested, people, who really care for and look after their volunteers.
-I highly recommend Bolara 60 as a place to volunteer!”
+And you couldn’t ask for better hosts: Anna and Matt are interesting, and interested, people.
+I highly recommend Bolara 60!”
+(Eleanor, UK)

 Whether you are here for formal employment or an intern position there is plenty to do and to learn here, in a rather special setting.
 Bolara 60 is more than a tourism business; our mission has always been to bring people together in this beautiful spot as it offers such rich opportunities for conviviality, connection, collaboration and learning.

-We look for people who will really enjoy living and working at Bolara 60, people who bring a positive attitude as well as useful skills.
+We look for people who will really enjoy working at Bolara 60, people who bring a positive attitude as well as useful skills.
 It is an opportunity to learn how a rural guesthouse works; to develop your cooking, gardening, housekeeping and management skills, perhaps in a completely new context; to meet guests from near and far; and to spend time in a beautiful peaceful rural area, learning about food, culture and society in Istria.
 All positions will suit people who thrive in a busy social context, who want to do and learn about everything that Bolara 60 has to offer, and who are ready to get stuck into any job, hard-working, reliable and self-motivated.

-We hope to host one or two interns at all times, each here for a 6 to 8 week work placement.
+Intern: 6-8 week placement, starting in late April or mid September.
 These placements are an ideal way to first experience living and working at Bolara 60, and to develop your skills and knowledge in a wide range of areas.
-People have volunteered here for different reasons – from gaining work experience during or after their studies to taking a contemplative career break, or getting a change of scene, a bit, or much, later in life – so there is no one right reason to come.
-Interns need to have some relevant work experience, but more importantly we look for people with a great attitude and with reasons for doing the placement which match what it can offer.
-As an intern you are a full-time member of the staff team and also a member of the Bolara family – taking your turn cooking and cleaning up our ‘family’ meals.
-These are not salaried positions, but we do offer accommodation and full-board and a weekly stipend of 125 euro.
+People have interned here for different reasons – from gaining work experience during or after their studies to taking a contemplative career break or change of direction later in life.
+Interns need to have some relevant work experience.
+Importantly, we also look for people with a great attitude and with reasons for doing the placement which match what it can offer.
+Click here for full details.

-Shifts: The plan for 2023 may differ, but in the past we have operated a system of shifts: Early morning duty (8-9am), Breakfast duty (8-10am), Morning shift (10am-1pm), Afternoon shift (3-6pm), Evening duty (6-10pm), Dinner service (6-11pm).
+Shifts: We operate a system of shifts: Early morning duty (8-9am), Breakfast duty (8-10am), Morning shift (10am-1pm), Afternoon shift (3-6pm), Evening duty (6-10pm), Dinner service (6-11pm).
+Each week you will do a mix of these shifts.

-Jobs: Below is an outline of the work.
+Work: Below is an outline of the duties.
 Please note that some activities will vary from week to week and month to month since they may depend on the season, the weather and the number of guests arriving, staying, dining and departing.
 These jobs are shared among the team.
 So in some cases you may be doing them together with one or two others, or dividing them up, or doing them on alternate days or weeks.
 We provide plenty of training and support in your first weeks to get you up to speed.
 Finally please note that everyone living at Bolara 60 is expected to chip into the work of looking after ourselves, as house-mates would in a shared house, in addition to carrying out their guesthouse duties.

 BREAKFASTS